LSURice/program-website/people.md

 pic="img/people/frank_profile_pic.jpg"

 top-p1="Dr. Maulana is a postdoctoral associate with Dr. Famoso.
-His research work involves developing, validating, and optimizing genomic prediction methodologies for immediate application in the breeding program, as well as financial modeling to determine cost-benfit trade-offs associated with integration of genomic predictions.
+His research involves developing, validating, and optimizing genomic prediction methodologies for immediate application in the breeding program, as well as financial modeling to determine cost-benefit trade-offs associated with integration of new technologies.
 The primary goal of his research is to reduce costs, while improving breeding efficiency and increasing genetic gain."

-bottom="Dr. Maulana received PhD and MS in Plant Breeding and Genetics from Kansas State University and a BS in Crop Science from Bunda College of Agriculture in Malawi.
+top-p2="
-He worked as a plant breeding in Malawi before starting his graduate work at KSU His research work at KSU focused on cold tolerance and prediction of sorghum hybrid performance.
-Most recently, he worked as a postdoctoral  researcher in the Small Grains Breeding Lab at Noble Research Institute developing genomic selection models in winter wheat, and developing/validating an image-based phenotyping platform for abiotic stress screening."
+Dr. Maulana received a BS in Crop Science from Bunda College of Agriculture in Malawi.
+After working as breeder in Malwai he went on to obtain a MS and PhD in Plant Breeding and Genetics from Kansas State University.
+At KSU, he worked on cold tolerance and prediction for sorghum hybrid performance.
+Most recently, he worked as a postdoctoral researcher in the Small Grains Breeding Lab at Noble Research Institute developing genomic selection models and an image-based phenotyping platform for abiotic stress."
 %}

 {% include profile.html